 The dental industry is known as an industry that is savvy about using technology that makes patient treatments easier to do than the old-style stand-up dentistry.
 Now, dentists sit while working and use advanced instrumentation and diagnostic tools when providing care for patients.
-In addition, many providers in the dental industry have adopted automated computer billing to patients and their insurance companies.
+In addition, many providers in the dental industry have adopted automated computer billing for patients and their insurance companies.
 Likewise, many dentists use electronic medical records in their practice.

 What are the Dangers of Inadequate IT Support in a Dental Office?

 Dentists face unique regulatory challenges concerning how they handle patient health information (PHI) and Patient Financial Information (PFI).
-PHI is subject to HIPAA regulations, PFI is under the jurisdiction of the Federal Trade Commission (FTC).
+PHI is subject to HIPAA regulations, and PFI is under the jurisdiction of the Federal Trade Commission (FTC).
 Sometimes they work together.

 These agencies take enforcement of privacy seriously, and, fines for violations of the HIPAA privacy laws are levied by the Office of Civil Rights (OCR) within the US Department of Health, Centers for Medicare & Medicaid.

-The Federal Trade Commission is primarily concerned with enforcement of laws that protect consumers.
-One of the things that have gotten new attention from the FTC is the failure of companies to keep personal financial and personal information they hold.
+The Federal Trade Commission is primarily concerned with the enforcement of laws that protect consumers.
+One of the things that have gotten new attention from the FTC is the failure of companies to keep the personal financial and personal information they hold.
 The FTC explains their privacy concerns on behalf of consumers as:

-“When companies tell consumers, they will safeguard their personal information, the FTC can and does take law enforcement action to make sure that companies live up these promises.
-The FTC has brought legal actions against organizations that have violated consumers’ privacy rights, or misled them by failing to maintain security for sensitive consumer information.
+“When companies tell consumers, they will safeguard their personal information, the FTC can and does take law enforcement action to make sure that companies live up to these promises.
+The FTC has brought legal actions against organizations that have violated consumers’ privacy rights or misled them by failing to maintain security for sensitive consumer information.
 In many of these cases, the FTC has charged the defendants with violating Section 5 of the FTC Act, which bars unfair and deceptive acts and practices in or affecting commerce.
 In addition to the FTC Act, the agency also enforces other federal laws relating to consumers’ privacy and security.”